frintjs/frint/packages/frint-component-handlers/README.md

 > RegionService

-If your App wishes to receive data coming from the Region component it rendered in, RegionService is your way to access it.
+If your App wishes to receive data coming from the Region component it's rendered in, RegionService is your way to access it.

 Methods exposed by the instance: